Marak/faker.js/Readme.md

 ### Individual Localization Packages

-As of vesion `v3.0.0` faker.js supports incremental loading of locales.
+As of version `v3.0.0` faker.js supports incremental loading of locales.

 By default, requiring `faker` will include *all* locale data.